 1. The level presented represents the 90th percentile of 10 test sites.
-The action level for copper was not exceeded at any of the 10 sites tested.
+The action level for copper was exceeded at one of the 10 sites tested.

 2. Water containing more than 20 mg/l should not be consumed by persons on severely restricted sodium diets.